gdblech/PubHub/README.md

 # CSC490
-direct inquiries about copyright and patent infringement to SRTate@uncg.edu
+Direct inquiries about copyright and patent infringement to SRTate@uncg.edu